certtools/intelmq/docs/Bots.md

 * `ssl_ca_certificate`: Optional string of path to trusted CA certicate.
 Applies only to IMAP connections, not HTTP.
 If the provided certificate is not found, the IMAP connection will fail on handshake.
 By default, no certificate is used.

 The resulting reports contains the following special fields:
+ * `feed.url`: The URL the data was downloaded from
  * `extra.email_subject`: The subject of the email
  * `extra.email_from`: The email's from address
  * `extra.email_message_id`: The email's message ID